 We sponsor for all of our U.S. employees a defined contribution plan under Section 401(k) of the Internal Revenue Code that provides that employees may defer a portion of their annual compensation subject to annual dollar limitations, and that we will make a matching contribution equal to 100% of each employee's deferral, up to 5% of the employee's annual compensation and further subject to federal limitations.
 We eliminated the match on March 31, 2019.
-Company matching contributions, which vested immediately, totaled nil, \$1.1 million, and \$2.4 million for the year ended December 31, 2020, 2019 and 2018, respectively.
+Company matching contributions, which vested immediately, totaled \$1.9 million, nil, and \$1.1 million for the year ended December 31, 2021, 2020 and 2019, respectively.
+The Company resumed the match on contributions effective January 1, 2021.